florentines/florentines-docs/README.md

 * Support for encrypting the same token to multiple recipients in a very compact format.
 JWTs only support this for the little-used JSON Serialization format.
 Additional recipients add around 50 bytes of overhead, allowing 7-8 recipients to be encoded in the same space as a single RSA-3072 signature.
 * Support for any number of payload blocks in a token, rather than putting everything into a single payload section.
 This allows you to rigidly separate untrusted user-supplied data from trusted system-generated data.
 * Payload blocks can be individually encrypted, using misuse-resistant authenticated encryption.
 * No algorithm identifiers or key material are communicated or negotiated in-band within the header, preventing any kind of `alg=none` attacks.
 Algorithm identifiers are [associated with keys instead](https://neilmadden.blog/2018/09/30/key-driven-cryptographic-agility/).
-The header itself is encrypted, protecting confidentiality of any metadata and ensuring that nobody tries to trust any data contained within it before its authenticity has been verified.
 * Support for Macaroon-style caveats, which can be appended to a token after it has been created to attenuate the privileges granted by a token.
 Just like in the original Macaroon paper, Florentines use simple HMAC-SHA-256 authentication, rather than complicated and expensive public key signature schemes.

 ## Technical details